jpoh97/DataStructuresAndAlgorithmsCourse/MergeSort/README.md

 * Splitting phase leads to faster sorting during the Merging phase
 * Splitting is logical.
 We don't create new arrays

+* NOT in place algorithm (Uses temporary arrays)
+* O(nlogn) - base 2.
+We're repeatedly dividing the array in half during the splitting phase
+* Stable algorithm

 ## Merge Sort - Splitting Phase

 * Start with an unsorted array